alittlecross/synoptic-project/README.md

 </details>

-**Note** there must be an instance of the application running on another Terminal window.
+**Note** there must be an instance of the application running in another Terminal window.

 In Terminal: